Appearance

 Introduction

-Mutual TLS ensures that the parties of each end of the network connection are who they claim to be by verifying they both have the correct private key.
+Mutual TLS ensures that both parties at each end of the network connection are who they claim to be by verifying that each has the correct private key.

 This protocol relies on the exchange of Transport Layer Security (TLS) certificates.
-TLS certificates contain the necessary information for verifying the server or device identity, such as the public key, a statement of who issued the certificate, and the expiration date.
+TLS certificates contain the necessary information for verifying the server's or device's identity, such as the public key, a statement of who issued the certificate, and the expiration date.

 Setting up your certificates

-To use mTLS, you need to send 2 Certificate Signing Requests (CSR) to Treezor.
-It will allow you to set up, with your private key, the TLS negotiation.
+To use mTLS, you need to send 2 Certificate Signing Requests (CSRs) to Treezor.
+This will allow you to set up the TLS negotiation with your private key.

 In return, Treezor provides the signed certificates for you to configure your client and authenticate your requests.

 You need to provide a different set of certificates for each of your Treezor environments (Sandbox and Production).
-If you're using PCI DSS services, you'll need yet another set of CSR files (see PCI DSS integration).
+If you're using PCI DSS services, you'll need an additional set of CSR files (see PCI DSS integration).

 1. Create your RSA keys sensitive data